-XRF Labware Pty Ltd has lease agreements with external suppliers for the provision of 107kg of platinum, which is used for working capital purposes.
-The lease agreements are renewed annually and fees are paid on the current market price of platinum.
-The current annual agreements will expire on various dates between September 2018 and January 2019 and will be renewed accordingly.
+XRF Labware Pty Ltd has lease agreements with external suppliers for the provision of 162 kg of platinum and 1 kg of rhodium, which is used for working capital purposes.
+These lease agreements are renewed either quarterly or annually and fees are paid on the current market price of platinum.
+The current agreements will expire on various dates between July 2019 and January 2020 and will be renewed accordingly.